Antimicrobial surface: Bactericides

-See: Antimicrobial copper touch surfaces for main article.
+See: Antimicrobial copper touch surfaces for the main article.

 Viral inhibitors

 Influenza viruses are mainly spread from person to person through airborne droplets produced while coughing or sneezing.
 However, the viruses can also be transmitted when a person touches respiratory droplets settled on an object or surface.
 It is during this stage that an antiviral surface could play the biggest role in cutting down on the spread of a virus.
 Glass slides painted with the hydrophobic long-chained polycation N,N dodecyl,methyl-polyethylenimine (N,N-dodecyl,methyl-PEI) are highly lethal to waterborne influenza A viruses, including not only wild-type human and avian strains but also their neuraminidase mutants resistant to anti-influenza drugs.

 Copper alloy surfaces have been investigated for their antiviral efficacies.
 After incubation for one hour on copper, active influenza A virus particles were reduced by 75%.
 After six hours, the particles were reduced on copper by 99.999%.
 Also, 75% of Adenovirus particles were inactivated on copper (C11000) within 1 hour.
 Within six hours, 99.999% of the adenovirus particles were inactivated.